5 simple ways to improve your financial health

 Healthy people do not need to wear facemasks as they will not protect you from becoming infected with the virus.
 However, if you become sick, wearing a facemask will protect others from infection.

-“Those people most at risk of becoming infected are those in contact with someone with the virus or someone who has travelled to areas with high infection rates such as the Hubei province,” says Hamish.
+“Those people most at risk of becoming infected are those in contact with someone with the virus or someone who has travelled to areas with high infection rates,” says Hamish.

 If you are diagnosed, “treatment is supportive and also about minimising the spread,” says Hamish.
-“You will likely be confined to your house for 14 days, and your close contacts will be tested for the virus.”
+“You will likely be confined to your house for 14 days, and your close contacts will be tested for the virus if they develop symptoms.”

 If you’re concerned about symptoms, call the Healthdirect hotline, which is open 24 hours a day, to speak to a registered nurse: 1800 022 222